DeesNeez/entropylab/Airgapped_Alpine_Linux_Build_Guide.md

 **Hardened RAM-Only OS for Raspberry Pi 4/5**

-This guide provides a professional workflow for creating a bootable, air-gapped image that loads the `entropylab.html` application.
+This guide provides a professional workflow for creating a bootable, air-gapped image that only loads the `entropylab.html` application.
 This build is optimized for creation on an M-Series Apple Mac.

 > [!CAUTION]
 > **Hardware Requirement:** This diskless build requires a Raspberry Pi 4 or 5 with **at least 2GB of RAM**.
 Because the entire operating system and package set are loaded into a RAM disk (`tmpfs`) during boot, 1GB models will likely encounter Out-of-Memory (OOM) errors and fail to boot.

 ## 🎯 Project Goal

 To create a "zero-trust" RAM-only runtime environment where the attack surface is minimized.
-This build ensures that even if a vulnerability is found in the rendering engine, the attacker is trapped in a non-privileged user account with no network access.

 ### The Hardening Strategy: